 Benefits of an MEP

-• Improved Access to Benefits: Businesses with limited resources to provide a retirement plan on their own can provide competitive retirement benefits through an MEP., helping to attract and retain talented employees and create the business access to a competitive advantage they wouldn't be able to have on their own.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, helping to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP

-The particular, financial-based benefits for your Winston-Salem, NC small business retirement plan is dependent upon which plan you set up.
-However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+The particular, financial-based advantages to your Winston-Salem, NC small business retirement plan is dependent upon which plan you set up.
+That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+Three out of five employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:

 Employee Benefits